General meaning

 The cutting gesture at the crossroads.

 This archetype embodies the moment when it is no longer useful to keep all options open.
-A clear gesture eliminates what is no longer viable, so that the remaining choices become more visible.
-It is not there to spare feelings, but to clarify by cutting what maintains confusion.
+A clear gesture eliminates what is no longer viable, allowing the remaining choices to become more visible.
+It is not intended to spare feelings, but to clarify by cutting away what maintains confusion.

 Shadow work